convertigo/c8oprj-lib-baserow/readme.md

 <th>name</th><th>comment</th>
 </tr>
 <tr>
-<td>forms_config</td><td>Fills the select component from data with a given configuration.
-The first column will be the displayed item in the select, the second column will be the value of this item</td>
+<td>forms_config</td><td>Choose a table in Baserow</td>
 </tr>
 </table>

 ### formssource_GetSelectData

-Get data from a Baserow table as options for a Select component.
+Get data from a Baserow table.
 You will be able to choose the Baserow columns for the names to be displayed in the select dropdown list and the column for the values of each name.

 **variables**